ClearingHouse/clearinghoused_build/docs/BuildingFromSource.rst

 .. note::

-    Please make sure you've followed the instructions in :doc:`SettingUpBitcoind` before moving through this section.
+    Please make sure you've followed the instructions in :doc:`SettingUpViacoind` before moving through this section.

-This section provides information about how to install and run ``counterpartyd`` from source, using this ``counterpartyd`` build system (as an alternative to setting it up manually).
-This method is suitable for Linux users, as well as Windows users that want to develop/enhance ``counterpartyd`` (or just don't want to use the binary installer).
+This section provides information about how to install and run ``clearinghoused`` from source, using this ``clearinghoused`` build system (as an alternative to setting it up manually).
+This method is suitable for Linux users, as well as Windows users that want to develop/enhance ``clearinghoused`` (or just don't want to use the binary installer).